It's a very simple, statistically reliable reason to believe in the Christian God.

 This is 'church' in my bio version of Pascal's Wager.

-Whether or not Pascal's Wager is actually convincing, his argument's underlying logic can apply neatly today to human longevity.
+Whether or not Pascal's Wager is actually convincing, his argument's underlying rationale apply neatly today to human longevity.

 Imagine yourself decades from now as an old fart donating your stem cells to be grown and used in 3D-bioprinting to create your new liver, or heart, or skin, or kidney, or neurons.
 Your stem cells suck because you're old.
 Your granddaughter is happy to donate her healthy young stem cells, but the doctors tell you that your immune system won't accept.
 If only you had… BANKED YOUR OWN STEM CELLS FOR YOURSELF WHEN YOU WERE YOUNG.